HomeLatest NewsTelecomBSNL with Skylo launches satellite-based IoT device services

 In a statement, Parthsarathi Trivedi, Co-founder and CEO, Skylo, said that for centuries, industries, including agriculture, railways and fisheries, have been operating offline, and have not had the opportunity to take full advantage of the latest advancements in artificial intelligence (AI) and IoT till date.
 “This is the world’s first satellite-based NB-IoT network and I am proud to launch this capability in India first to transform lives and our domestic industries,” he said.

-The new device will also serve as a complement to smartphone-centric mobile and Wi-Fi networks, and will cover India’s full geography to bring online new for the first time.
+The new device will also serve as a complement to smartphone-centric mobile and Wi-Fi networks, and will cover India’s full geography to bring online new applications for the first time.

 Get the day's headlines from Tech Observer straight in your inbox